Search for a Matching Record

 Save the record.
 The appropriate tag will be automatically added.

 If a match is not found in the MORE database, you can search other databases for a record.

 In the search bar, change where you are searching from Local to Remote.

 The popup screen is asking you to select the remote databases you want to search.
 The recommended sites are:

 It is a good idea to include the MORE catalog in case you missed something in your initial search.
-If you have a non-fiction item or something on academic lines, add UW-Madison and/or UWEC.
 For your first search, do NOT check OCLC WorldCat.
 If no records are found, you can go back and check OCLC, but only after you’ve searched everywhere else first.
 Click OK.

 Choose what index you want to search; the list is much smaller here.
 ISBN is the best choice.
 If the item doesn’t have an ISBN you can try author or title.
 Using subject or word is not recommended as the results will be too large; you will max out the number of records that can be retrieved and you would not be able to sort through them all.

 Enter your search criteria and click Search.

 The Searching Remote Databases window will open.
 Each database you selected will be listed on a line and as the search progresses the number of records found will be listed in the Found column and as they are downloaded will be listed in the Received column.
 As the search completes for each database the Status column will change from In progress to Done.
 If the search is retrieving a high number of records, you can click Stop.

 If there is a number in the found column after the MORE catalog, close this screen, change back to a Local search, and click search again to see the record in MORE and decide if it is a match to your item.